Skip to content

 The Host

 At first I thought that The Host was going to be another mysterious artist hiding behind an anonymous moniker to generate curiosity and buzz.
-Thankfully we can all avoid that anxiety and instead celebrate this new project, because The Host is none other than Barry Lynn, also know for his Boxcutter alias on Planet Mu.
+Thankfully we can all avoid that anxiety and instead celebrate this new project, because The Host is none other than Barry Lynn, also known for his Boxcutter alias on Planet Mu.
 So why the new name?
 The self-titled album is indeed different from Lynn’s previous output, it doesn’t really bear much resemblance from the famous Boxcutter sound that we’ve all grown to love.
 So it only makes sense to create another alter ego for this Northern Ireland musician.
 For more, read our Interview with The Host.

 Two of the most interesting elements on The Host become instantly clear: first, there’s the never-ending wide-stretch of Planet Mu’s influence with the footwork style rhythms prominent throughout the album; and second, the unmistakable acoustic guitar and bass presence that manages to wrap the album into a warm and fuzzy organic motif.
 Lo-fi recording techniques of hissing tape and buzzing amps add a touch of 70’s psychedelic studio feel, spacey synths and all, to create an atmosphere of this futuristic past, first introduced by Africa HiTech, then slightly echoed by Machinedrum.